 I once saw an amateur translator say that Celes “rocks the motherfucking house.”
 Evidently, several aspects of her personality were somewhat lost in the American translation, which is a damn shame – and possibly a reason why she’s so often overlooked when people talk about badass bitches with swords.
 Or badass bitches, period.
 As an infant, Celes was artificially infused with magic similar to Tina's and brought up to be a Magitek Knight in the previously mentioned Gestahlian Empire.
 By eighteen she had become its youngest general, cutting her way through her battles.
 Yes, cutting.
-However, since mind-control and genocide were nowhere on her To-Do List, she was imprisoned for an unspecified act of treason: When the player first meets her, she is chained up and being beaten by a couple of guards (a scene that was severely watered down in the GBA re-release due to a rash of kidnappings that took place overseas during development), but somehow, she never comes across as somebody who needs to be rescued.
+With a sword.
+However, since mind-control and genocide were nowhere on her To-Do List, she was imprisoned for an unspecified act of treason: When the player first meets her, she is chained up and being beaten by a couple of guards (a scene that was severely watered down in the GBA re-release due to a rash of kidnappings that took place overseas during development or something?
+What?*), but somehow, she never comes across as somebody who needs to be rescued.
 When the oh-so-lovable Locke swoops in to save the day, she’s completely baffled and only goes with him because he’s persistent as fuck.

 Jill Valentine – Resident Evil Series

 On a side note, when I found out that Jill would be in Marvel vs. Capcom 3 I about peed my pants.
 Yes, I am THAT lame.